wireless-broadband-alliance/wba-openroaming-portal/README.md

 access/search information about the users on the portal, the system customization, the current applied settings and other essential data.
 And if needed, they can check all the statistics of the portal.
-Statistics like, profiles downloaded in which device, what method of authentication the users used, etc...
+Statistics like, profiles downloaded in which device, what method of authentication the users used, among others.

+For more information please contact: openroaming@wballiance.com